 Cereal seed treatments for farmers to consider this autumn

-Seed treatments have many roles, which include fungicide dressings controlling diseases.
-Some offer seedlings a nutritional boost, while recent years has seen the arrival of biological treatments.
+Seed treatments have many roles, which include fungicide dressings, nutritional enhancers, and in more recent years, the arrival of biological treatments have been added to some agronomy plans.

 So as wheat drilling approaches, which seed treatments should farmers focus on?